agiliopadua/compute_fep/examples/CH4hyd/README.md

 The following directories contain input files and results for calculations using free-energy perturbation (FEP) and finite-difference thermodynamic integration (FDTI):

+* `mols` -- molecule description files and force field database used to create the initial configuration used for the simulations `data.lmp`

 * `fep01` -- Calculation using FEP, multi-stage creation of a methane molecule.
 Results in `fep01.lmp`